Scaling Self-Supervised Speech Models Uncovers Deep Linguistic Relationships: Evidence from the Pacific Cluster: Introduction

 Most existing work has examined models covering hundreds to roughly one thousand languages~\cite{toro2025neighbors,dang2025characterization}.
 To investigate the effect of scaling, we compare four LID models, covering 126, 256, 1,024 (1K), and 4,017 (4K) languages respectively, and analyze their embedding spaces across 49 languages spanning diverse families via hierarchical clustering.
 While phylogenetic recovery plateaus across the 126 to 1K scales, scaling to 4K triggers a pronounced qualitative shift, substantially improving recovery (adjusted rand index: 0.47~$\to$~0.74; normalized mutual information: 0.87~$\to$~0.95), and the 4K model reliably captures several known contact relationships (e.g., Early Chinese cultural sphere, Persian area, and Dravidian area) with high bootstrap confidence.

 Among the emergent structures, we identify a particularly striking pattern: Austronesian languages split into two distinct clusters depending on their dispersal history, with the Sundaic and Philippine subgroups forming one cluster, while Oceanic languages group with genealogically unrelated Papuan and Australian languages into a single macro-cluster.
-This pattern aligns with the ``Linguistic Melanesia'' convergence~\cite{schapper2020linguistic} and with population genetic evidence for deep interaction across the Pacific~\cite{kayser2006melanesian, lipson2020three, nagele2025impact}, while providing long-sought acoustic support for an Australian-Papuan link previously conjectured primarily through archaeology and genomics~\cite{husjahoc2007revealing}.
+This pattern aligns with the ``Linguistic Melanesia'' convergence~\cite{schapper2020linguistic} and with population genetic evidence for deep interaction across the Pacific~\cite{kayser2006melanesian, lipson2020three, nagele2025impact}, while providing suggestive acoustic evidence for an Australian-Papuan link previously conjectured primarily through archaeology and genomics~\cite{husjahoc2007revealing}.
 Focusing on the 1K--4K contrast, we conduct a dimension-level analysis to characterize how this signal is more robustly and distinctively encoded at the 4K scale.

-These results suggest that massive scaling in linguistic coverage does not merely scale up the existing representational space, but qualitatively reshapes its geometry, uncovering deep phylogenetic and contact relationships that remain entangled at smaller linguistic scales.
+These results suggest that massive scaling in linguistic coverage does not merely scale up the existing representational space, but qualitatively reshapes its geometry, recovering groupings that align with deep phylogenetic and contact relationships otherwise entangled at smaller linguistic scales.